 Depression and Anxiety

 There has been a great deal of new information concerning depression with associated anxiety and their potential causes and options for treatment.
-This handout is made in an effort to explain in a little more detail this new information.
-When you are done reading you may want to share this with your family or significant other so that they may understand a little more about the science behind depression and anxiety.
+This page was made in an effort to explain more details about this new information.
+When you are done reading, you may want to share this with your family or significant other so that they may understand a little more about the science behind depression and anxiety.

 Research in the field of depression is ongoing and we continue to learn more.
 Currently there are several theories to explain what may be happening in the brain to those with depression and anxiety.
 These theories are supported by research in the study of neurotransmitters or neurohormones.
-You may have heard the phrase ‘chemical imbalance.’
-I like to avoid that ‘chemical imbalance’ phrase since it implies a ‘chemical’ and an ‘imbalance’ which frequently makes one picture someone on chemicals and leaning way to one side.
+You may have heard the phrase “chemical imbalance.”
+We avoid the “chemical imbalance” phrase since it implies a “chemical” and an “imbalance” which frequently makes one picture someone on chemicals and leaning to one side.

 Medications are also an option.
 The new prescription medications are all similar but each has its own special characteristics and side effects.
 These medications are non-addictive and usually very effective.
 Studies have shown that their maximum effect takes up to 6-8 weeks to reach; so dosing changes should only be made after being on them for at least this long.

 Together with exercise and eating properly, these medications help treat this physical depletion of neurotransmitters that contribute to anxiety and depression.
 These interventions help improve and stabilize moods, therefore relieving the symptoms of depression and anxiety.
 This is especially helpful for those who are suffering from situational stress such as the death of a family member, relationship problems or stressors at work.
 It is very important to note that studies show if one continues to fall back into the depths of depression after completing treatment, they should continue with that treatment for a longer period of time.